SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cloud Remote Access is available in the Device Management application.

 **Prerequisites:**

-- A Cloud Remote Access compatible gateway connected to your Cumulocity account.
+* A Cloud Remote Access compatible gateway connected to your Cumulocity account.
-- A device with a VNC server that is connected to the gateway and reachable from the gateway.
+* A device with a VNC server that is connected to the gateway and reachable from the gateway.
-- Cloud Remote Access included into your subscription plan.
-If you do not see the "Remote access" tab below, please contact sales@cumulocity.com
+* Cloud Remote Access included into your subscription plan.

+>If you do not see the "Remote access" tab below contact sales@cumulocity.com.

 In Cumulocity you can locate gateway devices with “All devices” inside the Device Management application.